 “Michael just couldn’t believe that the company whom he had helped grow, whom he had supported even during its challenges, was now abandoning him,” says Dr Lim.

 Isn’t anger bad for you?
 Dr Lim explains that processing the aftermath of retrenchment involves going through a range of emotions, often including anger.
 “Going through stages is good as there is progression.
 It means you are moving forward rather than staying stagnant,” he elaborates.
+Dr Lim describes anger as a normal and valid emotion after being retrenched.
+Getting angry is a natural reaction to circumstances that are not in one’s favour.
+He clarifies how anger is a part of the healing process which needs to be addressed in order for an individual to come to terms with the retrenchment and move forward in his life.

 3. Depression and Acceptance

 Another key emotion Michael struggled with was guilt.
 Here, he started blaming himself for losing his job — replaying the retrenchment in his head and wondering if he could have negotiated something with his bosses.
+He felt apologetic for the small mistakes he had made in the past and pondered upon whether these minor faults could have influenced his retrenchment.
+Moreover, he felt blameworthy and ashamed for not being able to continue supporting his family and lifestyle in a way that he was used to.

 5. Acceptance and Relief

 Counselling helped Michael learn the importance of not blaming himself.
 Dr Lim points out that this is important to grasp as it can create an emotional distance between an individual and their loved ones who could provide the necessary support needed for an individual to recover from the negative emotions caused by retrenchment.
+In addition, counselling also taught him that anger and grief were completely normal when coping with rejection.

 Life can Still be Fulfilling, even when Retrenched